-For some unidentified reason, people nowadays do not understand the meaning and practicing of the word “volunteerism”.
+For some unidentified reason, people nowadays do not understand the meaning and practice of the word “volunteerism”.
 We probably live in a world where everything has a price counted in money.
-However this is not the case.
+However, this is not the case.
 As we can be paid with sentiments, smiles in people’s faces, acquaintance of knowledge, learning by experience.
 This is what we earn, getting wiser and full of tastes and feelings.

 What does being member of a community mean…?

 Hmmm… this should not be a tough question as we are social beings and we are not meant to be alone.
 Community to me means a variety of people sharing a common characteristic.
-In the case of WordPress global community, we all share the same passion for WordPress.
-It is a part of our daily life, since we either work using it (and that means also making ends meet) or we use it as a hobby like me when I am blogging.
+In the case of the WordPress global community, we all share the same passion for WordPress.
+It is a part of our daily life since we either work using it (and that means also making ends meet) or we use it as a hobby like me when I am blogging.

 Why do we volunteer?

 I can explain right now.
 We are offered a project – or I would say a tool, that makes our life easier while using it and this tool is free.
 It is free but you can sell the projects you make using it.

 How can you keep this tool alive, not let it get old and useless when technology is growing every day?